The 15 Most Popular Social Media Platforms in 2026

 For instance, companies can send push messages, build communities, set up customer service agents, and broadcast curated content to their audience, all without being at the mercy of algorithms.
 Brands can also sell their products directly in-app using Telegram’s handy bots.

-With more than 900 million monthly active users, Snapchat is still a top choice for brands looking to connect with younger audiences through viral marketing.
-One in five Snapchat users is aged 18-24 , with women of the same age range making up 17.2% of all users.
+With 900 million monthly active users, Snapchat is still a top choice for brands looking to connect with younger audiences through viral marketing.
+One in five Snapchat users is aged 18 to 24 , with women of the same age range making up 17.2% of all users.

 The platform’s main selling point is its short-form content model.
 Stories disappear after 24 hours and messages vanish after they’re read, making interactions feel more authentic.
 This makes Snapchat ideal for informal behind-the-scenes content and trend-based marketing.